ROCm/rocm-install-on-linux/docs/index.rst

 ROCm installation for Linux
 ****************************************************************

-If you're new to ROCm, we recommend using the :ref:`quick-start` guide.
+If you're new to ROCm, we recommend using the :ref:`rocm-install-quick`.
 If you want more complete instructions, refer to the following sections.

 Prepare to install